 The deep and prolonged recession triggered by the global financial crisis of 2007-2009 led to a large increase in the unemployment rate in most advanced economies.
 Ten years later, at the time of writing this paper, the recession has long ended, and the subsequent recoveries have brought the unemployment rate to levels close to -and in some cases even below- those at the peak of the previous expansion.
-In the U.S the unemployment rate increased from 4.4. percent in May 2007 to 10 percent in November 2009.
-Since that peak was attained, the unemployment rate has decreased -albeit at a slower pace than in earlier recoveries- down to its current level of 3.9 percent.
-Both movements represent, respectively, the largest increase (5.6 percentage points) and the largest decrease (6.1 percentage points) in the unemployment rate experienced by the US economy during the postwar period.
+In the U.S. the unemployment rate increased from 4.4. percent in May 2007 to 10 percent in November 2009.
+Since that peak was attained, the unemployment rate has decreased -albeit at a slower pace than in earlier recoveries-down to its current level below 4 percent.
+Both movements represent, respectively, the largest increase and the largest decrease in the unemployment rate experienced by the US economy during the postwar period.
 Despite those wide and persistent fluctuations in unemployment, inflation has remained surprisingly stable during the same period, as illustrated in Figure 1.
-The previous phenomenon, often referred to in the literature as the "twin puzzle," appears to be robust to the measure of inflation and economic slack used, and has also been observed in other advanced $economies.^2$
+The previous phenomenon, often referred to in the literature as the "twin puzzle," appears to be robust to the measure of inflation and economic slack used, and has also been observed in other advanced economies.

-Not surprisingly, central banks around the world have sounded the alarm in the face of that development, and with good reason.
-For one, a flattening of the Phillips curve implies a larger sacrifice ratio, and the need for more extreme policy measures in order to eliminate deviations of inflation from target.
-Furthermore, an outright decoupling of inflation from indicators of economic slack would call into question the inflation targeting framework widely adopted by central banks over the past decades, since that framework hinges critically on the existence of a positive relation between inflation and the level of economic activity, given that it is only through its ability to influence the latter through an appropriate setting of the interest rate and other policy instruments that
+Not surprisingly, central banks around the world have sounded the alarm in the face of that development, and with good reason.3 For one, a flattening of the Phillips curve implies a larger sacrifice ratio and the need for more extreme policy measures in order to eliminate deviations of inflation from target.
+Furthermore, an outright decoupling of inflation from indicators of economic slack would call into question the inflation targeting framework widely adopted by central banks over the past decades, since that framework hinges critically on the existence of a positive relation between inflation and the level of economic activity, given that it is only through its ability to influence the latter through an appropriate setting of the interest rate and other policy instruments that central banks can aim at controlling inflation.

-&lt;sup>1See, e.g. Stock and Watson (2018)
+1See, e.g. Stock and Watson (2018)

-&lt;sup>2See, e.g., Ciccarelli and Osbat (2017) for euro area evidence.
+2See, e.g., Ciccarelli and Osbat (2017) for euro area evidence.

-&lt;sup>3See, e.g. Constancio (2017).
+3See, e.g. Constancio (2017).